fetchai/uAgents/.github/pull-request-template.md

 _Put an `x` in the boxes that apply:_

-  - [ ] I have read the [CONTRIBUTING ↗️](/CONTRIBUTING.md) guide.
+  - [ ] I have read the [CONTRIBUTING ↗️](/CONTRIBUTING.md) guide
-  - [ ] Checks and tests pass locally.
+  - [ ] Checks and tests pass locally

 ### If applicable

-  - [ ] I have added tests that prove my fix is effective or that my feature works.
+  - [ ] I have added tests that prove my fix is effective or that my feature works
-  - [ ] I have checked that code coverage does not decrease.
+  - [ ] I have checked that code coverage does not decrease
-  - [ ] I have added/updated the documentation.
+  - [ ] I have added/updated the documentation

 ## Further comments

-_(If this is a relatively large or complex change, kick off a discussion by explaining why you chose the solution you did, what alternatives you considered, etc...)._
+_[if this is a relatively large or complex change, kick off a discussion by explaining why you chose the solution you did, what alternatives you considered, etc...]_